 Narrow requests to seal divorce records have a better chance than requests to seal all records in a case.
 Clearly stating the privacy concern and asking the court to redact or seal specific information often proves more effective than blanket requests to file the whole case under seal based on vaguely worded privacy concerns.

-If the court issues an order sealing divorce records, its a good idea to double check that all records which should be redacted or sealed actually get filed under seal.
+If the court issues an order to seal these records, it's a good idea to double check that all records which should be redacted or sealed actually get filed under seal.

-Have Questions About Divorce and Privacy?
+Questions About Divorce Records and Privacy?
 Talk to an Attorney

 Divorce is emotionally traumatic for all parties, but an experienced divorce attorney can guide you through the process to protect your privacy and ensure your financial security.
 Get in touch with a divorce attorney in your area with your concerns about divorce records and maintaining your privacy, or with any other questions about the divorce process.